arthurhammer/arthurhammer.de/_posts/2018-12-07-homescreens.md

 {% include figure.html src="/assets/2018-12-07-homescreens.jpg" href="/assets/2018-12-07-homescreens-full.jpg" caption="Click for full image." alt="All home screens of the past five years." %}

-About five years ago, I started taking one screenshot of my iOS home screen each month and archiving it.
+About five years ago, I started taking one screenshot of my iPhone home screen each month and archiving it.
 I really don't know why but I just kept doing it.
 With 2018 coming to and end, it was time to sit down and put all home screens together.
+The result is a curious cross section of my iPhone usage history.

 ## Observations